tvdboom/ATOM/docs_sources/faq.md

 <br>

 <a name="q1"></a>
-### There already is an atom text editor.
-Does this has anything to do with that?
+### Is this package related to the text editor?

-There is, indeed, a text editor with the same name and a similar logo.
+There is, indeed, a text editor with the same name and a similar logo as this package.
 Is this a shameless copy?
 No. When I started the project, I didn't know about the text editor, and it doesn't require much thinking to come up with the idea of replacing the letter O of the word atom with the image of an atom.

 <br>